TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Design

 \subsection{Keyframe Storage}

-Search for Triangulation and Map Point Fusion, the two components which \SYS{} offloads to the GPU, frequently need access to map point data from many neighboring keyframes.
-A naive approach would transfer all required keyframes to the GPU each time a new keyframe is processed.
-However, this is highly inefficient: Each keyframe is roughly 1 MB, and with tens of neighbors, repeated transfers would introduce substantial overhead.
-To solve this issue, \SYS{} implements a persistent keyframe storage on the GPU.
-Each keyframe is transferred to the keyframe storage on GPU once when it enters local mapping and remains there until it is removed from the map or the system shuts down, avoiding repeated data transfers and ensuring efficient GPU execution.
-The keyframe data stored in this storage mainly include keypoints and their descriptors for each keyframe.
+Keypoint Correspondence Search and Map Point Fusion, the two components we parallelize on the GPU, frequently require access to map point data from multiple neighboring keyframes.
+A naive approach would transfer all required keyframes to the GPU whenever a new keyframe is processed.
+Given that each keyframe occupies approximately 1 MB and that tens of neighboring keyframes may be involved, repeated transfers would introduce significant overhead.